37 Greece Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Greece

-- Comprised of 300 Members of Parliament with four-year term limits, the Parliament of the Hellenes is the official legislative body of what European country?
+5. With its 300 members with four-year term limits, the Parliament of the Hellenes is the official legislative body of what European country?

 Answer: Greece